The Wall Line

 The wall comes out of the framing station and moves to our # 1 Bridge Station.
 Here we put a layer of OSB on the interior face of all exterior wall frames.
 The #1 Bridge is also where any openings in the wall, doors, windows, outlets and switches are precisely cut to perfectly square dimensions.

 From the Insulating Station, the wall moves on to the Exterior Station.
 Here robots apply the exterior sheathing.
-Our standard is a Huber product called Zip-R which provides an R value of R-6 on the outside of the frame.
+Our standard is a Huber product called Zip-R which provides a value of R-6 on the outside of the frame.
 Following the application of the exterior sheathing, the door and window openings are cut by our precision robots.

 We come out of the Wall Finishing Station and move the wall to install windows and exterior doors.
 A pneumatic gantry picks up the window or door, places it in the pre-framed and cut opening, and secures it in place while our carpenters complete the fastening and flashing.